zeospec/bangalore.python.org.in/_posts/2016-08-20-august-talks.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Flash talk by Joydeep about &quot;Windows automating with pywinauto&quot; <a href="https://t.co/49RvlgAj6V">pic.twitter.com/49RvlgAj6V</a></p>&mdash; BangPypers (@__bangpypers__) <a href="https://twitter.com/__bangpypers__/status/766878396764651520">August 20, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-You can find Slides for the talk in [Google Drive](https://drive.google.com/file/d/0B_4FAm4Vg99kVWs1azd4SjVRZG8/view) and, the code snippet in [GitHub)(https://github.com/infinite-Joy/windows_automation).
+You can find Slides for the talk in  [GoogleDrive](https://drive.google.com/file/d/0B_4FAm4Vg99kVWs1azd4SjVRZG8/view) and, the code snippet in [GitHub](https://github.com/infinite-Joy/windows_automation).

 Calm offered us tea and snacks during the break.
 The participants took a break for twenty minutes.
 A lot of first timers and repeated audience indulged in offline discussions about the talks and their interests.